kubernetes/enhancements/keps/sig-cli/20200115-kubectl-diff.md

 ## Motivation

-Being able to pro-actively understand how configuration changes affect the state of the cluster is a key piece of declarative configuration management.
+Being able to proactively understand how configuration changes affect the state of the cluster is a key piece of declarative configuration management.
 It allows integration into tools, but is equally important in manual deployments.
 Without diff, understanding the exact